marty-thane/marble/README.md

 ### Non-Root User

+- **Configure Git:** Easily setup name and contact information for use with GitHub etc. along with some other configurations.
 - **Create User Directories:** Creates standard user directories (e.g., Documents, Downloads, Music) using the xdg-user-dirs-update utility.
 - **Install Dotfiles:** Clones dotfiles from a specified GitHub repository and